labor-digital/conventional-release-action/README.md

 ```

-## After Release action
+## After Bump action
-If your project contains a after-release.js file.
+If your project contains a after-bump.js file.
 The file will be executed after the version has been bumped but before the changes are pushed back to the repository.